kanyi-Gabriel/movie-sql-analytics/README.md

        !pip install prettytable==0.7.2
        !pip install SQLAlchemy==1.4.49

- Once the installation is done, it's a good idea to restart the kernel before continuing.
+ Once the installation is done, restart the kernel before continuing.
 This ensures all packages load properly.

 ## Questions Answered